 But really you can go for different veggies, seeds, nuts, cheese (or no cheese) – whatever floats your boat!

 Honey Lime Chicken Salad Dressing

 I finished off the salad with a simple, homemade honey lime garlic vinaigrette that just took a few seconds to whisk together: honey, lime juice, extra virgin olive oil, and minced garlic – give or take some salt in there too.

-This salad has got to be one of my new favorites, much thanks to the flavorful grilled honey lime chicken breast.
-Be sure to let me know if you try it!
+This easy salad recipe has got to be one of my new favorites, many thanks to the flavorful grilled honey lime chicken breast.

 - 1 14oz package Just BARE Boneless Skinless Chicken Breast Fillets